saljehani/GettingStarted/README.md

-StarterKit
+Welcome!
 ==========

-Test your git skills here, and put your first signature with us
+If you're not familiar with git, follow the links bellow for a head start.
+Then test your git skills here, and put your first signature with us.

 ##What is Git?
 Git is an open source distributed version control system (DVCS) that can significantly improve the way you work and collaborate on projects.
 It allows you to keep a history of the significant changes made to your local files.
 It can also backup this history through remote hosting services like GitHub.